-Once your advisor approves the proposals for the two projects, those drafts will be distributed to the entire project committee for review and a project proposal meeting will be scheduled.
-Note that committee members should be given the proposals two weeks in advance of the meeting; each committee member has the right to require this two-week review period, regardless of the implications for the student (e.g., delaying graduation, requiring registration for additional credits).
+Once your advisor approves your proposal for your project, that draft will be distributed to the entire project committee for review and a project proposal meeting will be scheduled.
+Note that committee members should be given the proposal two weeks in advance of the meeting; each committee member has the right to require this two-week review period, regardless of the implications for the student (e.g., delaying graduation, requiring registration for additional credits).

 Project proposal meetings are generally scheduled for two hours, though the full time may not be needed.
-Generally, both project proposals are addressed in a single meeting.
-Generally, you will be asked to give a formal presentation of your proposals, followed by questions from your committee members and a discussion between you and your committee members.
+Generally, you will be asked to give a formal presentation of your proposal, followed by questions from your committee members and a discussion between you and your committee members.
 Be sure to discuss the specific format of this meeting with your advisor well in advance of the meeting itself.
 Project proposal meetings can generally be held via a conference call if travel to Flagstaff would represent excessive hardship for the student.

-Your advisor will seek feedback at this meeting from your committee and formally endorse each project proposal if acceptable to the entire committee.
-It is common that the outcome of this meeting includes minor or major alterations to your proposed projects.
-If the required changes are substantial, your proposals may need to be revised and another proposal meeting may be required.
+Your advisor will seek feedback at this meeting from your committee and formally endorse the project proposal if acceptable to the entire committee.
+It is common that the outcome of this meeting includes minor or major alterations to your proposed project.
+If the required changes are substantial, your proposal may need to be revised and another proposal meeting may be required.